 FOLLOW along on Instagram @peanut.blossom as well as on Pinterest and Facebook.

 - 3 pounds of fresh peaches peeled and cut into large chunks (about 6 large peaches)

 - 2 tablespoons fresh lemon juice

 - 1 vanilla bean

-Working in about 2 separate batches: Measure out 2 1/3 cups of peaches mixture and add 1/4 cup of the pectin.
-Stir to combine for 3 minutes.
-Ladle into clean freezer jars, leaving 1/2 inch room at the top of the container and let stand for 30 minutes.
+- Ladle the jam into 8 clean freezer jelly jars, leaving ½ inch room at the top of the container and let stand for 30 minutes.